Optometry Billing & Coding: 2025 Year in Review + 2026 Updates

 Documentation Changes

-The National Correct Coding Initiative (NCCI) and legislative bodies also made changes to billing regulations last year.
+The National Correct Coding Initiative (NCCI) and legislative bodies made changes to billing regulations in recent years.

-NCCI raised the bar on billing standards this past year for optometry practices, including:
+NCCI raised the bar on billing standards in 2024 for optometry practices, including:

 - A focus on procedure-to-procedure (PTP) edits to block incompatible services from being billed together.